sheema-shamil/React-app-weather/README.md

 - Search for weather information by location (city name)

 - Display current weather conditions including temperature, humidity, wind speed, and weather description.

+## How to get started

+* In order for you to use the content on this repo ensure you have the following: